 For thousands of years, people have soaked and scrubbed in the naturally steaming Sulphur springs that stream through Tbilisi’s Abanotubani district.
 The foul-smelling water is known to cure skin aliments, soothe arthritis and relax aching muscles, but it’s also just a nice opportunity to take a long, hot shower for locals who may not have hot water piped through their homes.
 Of the 63 bathhouses that once existed, there are now five Tbilisi sulphur baths – and the baths are one of the top places to visit in Tbilisi.

-We actually recommend foregoing the truly local experience of uncomfortably showering nude with strangers and upgrading to a private room with massage (which can still be extremely awkward, but a fascinating experience nonetheless – read about our Tbilisi Sulphur Bath experience here.).
+We actually recommend foregoing the truly local experience of uncomfortably showering nude with strangers and upgrading to a private room with massage (which can still be awkward, but a fascinating experience nonetheless – read about our Tbilisi Sulphur Bath experience).
 Getting scrubbed down at the baths is certainly a unique way to experience Tbilisi!

 Need a live turkey?
 No problem.
 Want potatoes?
 There is an entire parking lot full of vans packed with them.
 Searching for the perfect pair of used shoes or a new shrub or kitchen ware?
 Look no further.
 Perhaps, playing a game of chess on a makeshift table with the locals is what you’re seeking?
 In addition to the goods for sale, games and gossip can also be found in the depths of the Dezerter Bazaar.

 The market earned the name ‘Dezerter Bazaar’ for the soldiers who deserted their post in the 1920s and then sold their gear and weapons at the market.
 In 2012, the main market building underwent a major renovation, which required the temporary relocation of the sellers to side streets and squares…and many are now reluctant to return to the completed structure.
-Although the market is not technically one of the Tbilisi tourist attractions, it is one of the must-see places in Tbilisi.
+Although the market is not technically a top Tbilisi tourist attraction, it is one of the must-see places in Tbilisi for local life.

 It may come as a surprise to some, but Georgia ranks as one of the oldest wine growing regions in the world – with evidence of wine-making dating to the year 6,000 BC.
 The ancient method of producing wine – in a kvevri (a large clay pot), which is filled with grape juice and then buried in soil to allow for maturation – is listed as a UNESCO Intangible Cultural Heritage.
 In several regions around the country, the wine-growing tradition survives…and in the Tbilisi Old Town are several shops where visitors can sample the product.